-A provincial issue in green [fig 12] was used in Newcastle in the early 50s.
+A provincial issue in green [fig 12] was used in Newcastle & the North Coast in the 50's & 60's.
 All are scarce with documents rare.
-Of the 140 listed in Peck and Smith, just twelve values are listed as seen, I can add another ten to the ‘seen list’ making a total of twenty-two out of a possible 140, there is much scope for personal research here.
+There is much scope for personal research here.
 Rates should be shown.

-Revenue stamped paper: Pre printed onto blank promissory notes are listed as being issued in 1925 values from 3d – 20/- [fig 13] are recorded with a 1/3 unrecorded to add to the listing.
-A page or two should be shown with usage available of the lower values.
+Revenue stamped paper: Pre printed onto blank promissory notes are listed as being issued in 1925 values from 3d – 20/- [fig 13] are recorded.
+A page or two should be shown with usage available.

 20/- Revenue Stamped Paper